stef-timmermans/YeastLume/README.md

-# YeastLume
+# 💡 YeastLume

+### Version 1.0.0

 YeastLume is a budding yeast microscopy image processing pipeline that uses diffusion-based generative models to reconstruct fluorescence images from bright-field input.
 It is trained on paired bright-field and fluorescence images stored in multi-channel .tif files.
-This repository includes preprocessing tools, training pipelines for the utilized models ([VQGAN](https://github.com/CompVis/taming-transformers/) and [BBDM](https://github.com/xuekt98/BBDM)), and utilities for running inference and evaluation.
+This repository includes preprocessing tools, training pipelines for the utilized models ([VQGAN](https://github.com/CompVis/taming-transformers/) and [BBDM](https://github.com/xuekt98/BBDM)), and utilities for running inference, evaluation, and segmentation (via [Cellpose](https://github.com/MouseLand/cellpose).

+---

+## 🚧 Next Steps / Limitations

+This project demonstrates that BBDM can reconstruct fluorescence-like images from bright-field inputs.
+However, the current pipeline has several important limitations that future work should address:

+### 1. **Frame-Wise Splitting Ignores Biological Context**
+Currently, frames from the same `.tif` movie are split into training, validation, and test sets independently.
+This causes leakage into the validation set and one of the test sets.

+**→ Future direction:** Split data by `.tif` file (i.e., by movie), ensuring no overlap between training and test videos.
+This provides a more biologically meaningful evaluation of generalization to unseen time series.
+Refactor/trim intra-film job logic to only use the new data split paradigm.

+### 2. **Colormaps Distort Raw Imaging Data**
+Both bright-field and fluorescence channels are converted into RGB images using artificial colormaps.
+Though this decision was intentional for a proof-of-concept, it may negatively impact downstream segmentation (via Cellpose or other means).

+**→ Future direction:** Keep all data in raw grayscale format throughout preprocessing, training, and inference.
+Adjust model configs accordingly to accept true high-definition grayscale input/output.

+### 3. **Segmentation Does Not Leverage Original Bright-Field**
+Currently, segmentation is run only on the reconstructed fluorescence images.
+However, segmentation models may accept multiple channels from a `.tif` at once.

+**→ Future direction:**
+- Run Cellpose using [bright-field, predicted fluorescence] and compare segmentation results to [bright-field, ground-truth fluorescence].
+- Evaluate whether the reconstructed fluorescence actually improves segmentation beyond using bright-field alone.

+---

-# Installation and Use
+# ⚙️ Installation and Use
 Below are instructions on how to train a BBDM model with paired bright-field and fluorescence data.
 Steps 1 and 2 assume a local, unix-based environment (e.g., macOS), and the remaining steps assume use on a high-performance cluster (e.g., Hábrók).

 ### Local Requirements